YousufRaza0/Text-to-Voice-Converter-/README.md

-# Text-to-Voice-Converter-
+# Text-to-Voice-Converter-🎙️
+Description:

-The Text to Voice Converter app transforms typed text into spoken words.
-With a simple input field and a play button, it allows users to listen to their text in a natural-sounding voice, making it useful for accessibility or multitasking.
+The Text to Voice Converter transforms written text into audio output using HTML, CSS, and JavaScript.
+It’s ideal for accessibility and multitasking.
+Features:

+    Converts text to speech with a single click.
+    Simple and intuitive interface.

+How to Use:

+    Open the app in your browser.
+    Enter text into the input field.
+    Click the "Convert" or "Play" button to hear the text spoken aloud.